Oleksiivka, Khotin settlement hromada: History

 On March 9, 1943, Nazi soldiers burned 300 households in the village of Oleksiivka.

 On June 12, 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-r "On the Determination of Administrative Centers and Approval of Territories of Territorial Communities of Sumy Region", it became part of the Khotin settlement hromada.

-On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923—2020), the village became part of the newly formed Sumy Raion.
+On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923–2020), the village became part of the newly formed Sumy Raion.

 Russo-Ukrainian War

-On July 10, 2022, the Russian army used cannon and rocket artillery to shell the villages of Volodymyrivka and Olekseevka.
+On July 10, 2022, the Russian army used cannon and rocket artillery to shell the villages of Volodymyrivka and Oleksiivka.

 On July 19, 2024, Russian troops shelled the village.
 One explosion was recorded, probably a VOG drop from a UAV.

 On June 7, 2025, Russian forces both entered the village.
 The village was captured by Russian forces on June 12, 2025.
 On July 21, 2025, the fighters of the Ukrainian Defense Forces recaptured the settlement from Russian troops.
-On 11 August, 2025, Russian forces re-entered the village and restarted the battle for the village.
+On 11 August 2025, Russian forces re-entered the village and restarted the battle for the village.
 On November 5, 2025, Russian forces recaptured the village.
-On November 7, 2025, Ukrainian forces re-entered the village.
+On November 7, 2025, Ukrainian forces re-contested the village.
+As of July 2026, the village is under Russian control.